Skip to content

 Notes

-• Signals use structural equality checks - only notify dependents when the value actually changes
+• Signals use strict referential equality (===) by default - only notify dependents when the value actually changes.
+Use ~equals for custom comparison logic.

 • Use peek() to avoid creating dependencies in effects